eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 - utest
 - stest

+##### UpdateState interface with missing version
+`swdd~update-desired-state-with-missing-version~1`

+Status: approved

+When the Ankaios Server gets an UpdateStateRequest without set API version, the Ankaios Server shall reject the request and keep on listening for incoming requests.

+Tags:
+- ControlInterface

+Needs:
+- impl
+- stest

 ### Update Current State

 The behavioral diagram of the updating current state is shown in the chapter "UpdateState interface".